GENERAL CARE ROUTINES FOR ALL PATIENTS

 Demonstrate Accountability

-Each Clinical Nurse is responsible for the monitoring and coordination of care for patients assigned to his/her care, during the assigned shift.
+Each RN in CCTC is responsible for the monitoring and coordination of care for any patient(s) assigned to his/her care, during the assigned shift.

-Each Clinical Nurse communicates relevant information regarding assessment findings, the plan of care, interventions, diagnostic tests, medical orders, patient response and family status during patient care rounds, at end-of-shift report, and prior to breaks away from the bedside.
+Each RN in CCTC communicates relevant information regarding assessment findings, the plan of care, interventions, diagnostic tests, medical orders, patient response and family status during patient care rounds, at end-of-shift report, and prior to breaks away from the bedside.

 3.